 Take a moment to go into your LinkedIn profile’s edit mode today.
 Click in the summary section (and perhaps click around a few times, willy nilly) to see if the prompt floats up on the right.
 Is this just for Premium Members?
 Is it another test?
 At least LinkedIn has us talking, which is undoubtedly part of the plan.

 Until next time!

-Jared Redick helps people re-imagine the marketable intersection between their background, interests, audience expectations, and career goals.
-His strategic “purpose, content, design” approach to résumé writing and design helps people transform rusty résumés into barrier breaking documents.
+Jared Redick helps stealth job seekers re-imagine the marketable intersection between their background, interests, audience expectations, and career goals.
+His strategic “purpose, content, design” approach to résumé writing helps mid-career professionals transform rusty résumés into barrier breaking documents.